KDE/documentation-develop-kde-org/HIG/source/components/editing/radiobutton.rst

-If you are using Qt widgets you should use one of `Qt's Layout Classes <http://doc.qt.io/qt-5/layout.html>`_, which will take care of laying out and spacing of your controls.
+If you are using Qt widgets you should use one of `Qt's Layout Classes <http://doc.qt.io/qt-5/layout.html>`_, which will take care of the layout and spacing of your controls.

 -  When options are subordinate to a radio box, this relation should be visualized by indenting the sub-options by using a horizontal spacer